jamieweavis/contribution/README.md

 ## Installation

-Contribution can be installed via command line with a package manager such as [yarn](https://github.com/yarnpkg/yarn) or [npm](https://github.com/npm/npm).
+Contribution can be installed from command line with a JavaScript package manager such as [yarn](https://github.com/yarnpkg/yarn) or [npm](https://github.com/npm/npm).

 ```sh
 # Via yarn